 One could say that the Fromagerie du Pied-de-Vent was born in a cream jar.
 It was just after the visit of a young agronomist, who fell head-over-heals for the unique raw milk cream produced on the islands, that the idea emerged: why not turn this milk in to a cheese that would be just as unique?

-October 11th 1998, 60 cows of the Canadian breed disembark at Cap-aux-Meules on the Magdalen-Islands.
+October 11th 1998, 60 cows of the Canadienne breed disembark at Cap-aux-Meules on the Magdalen-Islands.
 That same day, the first wheel of Pied-de-Vent is made.

 Today, the fromagerie transforms over 950 litres of milk per day and makes 25,000 wheels of Pied-de-Vent each year.

-The herd of Canadian cows is used strictly for cheese production.
-In the winter, the cows are fed hay while in the summer they graze in the fields where 50% of the plants and herbs are wild.
+The milk from the herd of Canadian cows is used strictly for cheese production.
+In the winter, the cows are fed dry hay and are kept comfortable at the farm.
+In the summer, they graze in the fields where 50% of the plants and herbs are wild.
 Add to that a pinch of salt carried by the wind and you can truly taste the terroir of the Magdalen Islands.